 If the currency is unclear from the symbol then it must be written in full for the first use and then abbreviated there after

 There must be no space between the currency symbol and the number.

 Figures, including graphs and diagrams, must be professionally and clearly presented.
-If a figure is not easy to understand or does not appear to be of a suitable quality, the editor may ask he author to re-render or omit it.
+If a figure is not easy to understand or does not appear to be of a suitable quality, the editor may ask the author to re-render or omit it.
 The editorial team will not crop, resize, or otherwise alter image files.